| Beyond

 All (Muslim) persons, organizations, societies or governments should

 serve Islam and highlight the honorable face of true Islam."
+However, we need to proceed realistically and without any grand

 illusions.
 In individual countries we will find religious figures